TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 </style>
 ```

-This way we end up with this code snippet.
-We'll now move to adding some functionality to it.
+This is how the code snippet should look like.
+Now, let's move on to adding some functionality to it.

 ![Photo of code block after applying plugin](https://res.cloudinary.com/kohan-devblog/image/upload/c_scale,w_1077/v1688062536/Posts/markdown-reader-astro-rehype-pretty-code/Screenshot_2023-06-29_at_20.15.13_tme3ng.png)

 ## Code highlighting

-Markdown is starting to look a bit better, lets now add code highlighting feature which is provided by `rehype-pretty-code`.
+The Markdown is starting to look a bit better.
+Now, let's add the code highlighting feature provided by `rehype-pretty-code`.

 ```js title="astro.config.mjs" showLineNumbers {11-23}
 import { defineConfig } from 'astro/config';